Skip to main content

 Basbousa

-Sweet semolina cake soaked in syrup, often topped with almonds or coconut.
-A popular dessert across Sudan.
+A semolina cake soaked in syrup and finished with almonds or coconut.
+You will find it on dessert tables all over Sudan.

 Regional Specialties & Local Favorites